GORA-SAG/APIGateway-Postman-Collection/GatewayAPIs/Policy Management/Policies/readme.md

 We can change the policyScope with the above mentioned policies type to create the respective policy.

-Before creating policy first we need to the required policy action and then associate the created policy action with the policy.
+Before creating policy first we need to create the required policy action and then associate the created policy action with the policy.

 Note: One policy action must associate with one policy.
 Can't associate with more than one policy.